VATTENFALL HAVE MADE AN EARLIER THAN EXPECTED ANNOUNCEMENT and HAVE CHOSEN HVDC TECHNOLOGY OVER THE HVAC OPTION!

 This has been a team effort and we would like to thank absolutely everyone who has helped make this happen, including local people, holidaymakers and visitors, our parish councils, the North Norfolk District Council, our MP Norman Lamb, the CPRE, the Friends of North Norfolk and many others.

-N2RS will meet soon to debrief and regroup and decide what part we can play in the planning process to ensure the best possible outcome as the project progresses.
+Although our group aim has been met, we will not be disbanding or stepping down and we will be deciding on what part we can play in the planning process to ensure the best possible outcome as the project progresses.

 The history of the campaign:

 A Swedish Government owned energy company (not a ‘green’ energy company, despite their claims), Vattenfall, are planning for two major offshore wind farms off the coast of North-East Norfolk and there are others.
 The technology required involves a choice between two options:

 For an explanation of the systems, click on this link.
 High Voltage Alternating Current (HVAC) and High Voltage Direct Current (HVDC).
 If the HVAC option is chosen and approved by Government inspectors (with overall approval by the Sec of State), large cable relay stations will be constructed in North Norfolk and huge, 100m+ wide cable corridors will be cut through the Norfolk countryside from Happisburgh to the National Grid connection at Necton.

 N2RS has recently been formed to oppose these structures in our open and unspoilt countryside and urge Vattenfall to use the HVDC option – something that may cost them extra money but be the least environmentally damaging option for the Norfolk communities and countryside over the 70km length of the cable route from the entry point at Happisburgh to the National Grid connection at Necton.